rackerlabs/support-how-to/content/cloud-databases/cloud-databases-faq.md

 You can also use the Cloud Control Panel, the API, or the CLI to manage your database instance.
-While some features are not available in the Control Panel, these features can be accessed through the API or the CLI.
+While some features are not available in the Control Panel, you can access these features through the API or the CLI.
 More information about the API and the CLI is available in the [Cloud Databases API documentation](https://developer.rackspace.com/docs/cloud-databases/v1/developer-guide/).